JoaoLopesF/RemoteDebug/README.md

 ![install](extras/readme_media/install.png)

-For another IDE, ot not using the library manager of Arduino IDE, I suggest you use a [Github Desktop](https://desktop.github.com/) app  to clone,it help to keep updated.
+For another IDE, or not using the library manager of Arduino IDE, I suggest you use a [Github Desktop](https://desktop.github.com/) app  to clone,it help to keep updated.

 Please open the projects in example folder, to see it working.